 - (3) Upon application, the Board of Adjustment may reduce the structural parking requirements of 17-9-2(3)(b) for multi-family structures upon evidence that the parking required by Article 17-9-2(3)(a) and the open space required by Article 17-5-12(5) for such multi-family structures is provided on the site.
-(As amended by 0-82-71.) - (4) Any application for a parking variance, as provided in subsections (1)-(3) above, shall be accompanied by an application fee in an amount established by City Council Resolution.
-(As amended by 0-85-125.) - (5) The Board shall have such other powers as are granted to it by this and any other ordinance of the City of Lakewood.
+(As amended by 0-82-71.) - (4) All applications for parking variances to the Board of Adjustment must be supported by technical documentation to justify the variance request.
+Typically, parking accumulation studies for uses similar to the one for which a variance is being requested will suffice. - (5) Any application for a parking variance, as provided in subsections (1)-(3) above, shall be accompanied by an application fee in an amount established by City Council Resolution.
+(As amended by 0-85-125.) - (6) The Board shall have such other powers as are granted to it by this and any other ordinance of the City of Lakewood.
 (As amended by 0-85-125.) - 17-4-8.
 MINIMUM WIDTH OR AREA OF LOT.
 Upon proof that a lot is shown on a subdivision plat of record in the Office of the County Clerk and Recorder of Jefferson County on or before April 30, 1969, with a smaller area or less width than the minimum area or width requirements of this Ordinance, a building permit for the construction, conversion, or structural alteration of a building or buildings on such lot may be issued so long as all other requirements of this Ordinance are met. - 17-4-9.
 JUDICIAL REVIEW.
 Any person applying to the courts for a review of any final and reviewable decision made under this Zoning Ordinance by the City Council, Planning Commission or Board of Adjustment, shall pay the cost of preparing any necessary transcript and any necessary record of proceedings.